mlay1/horizons_hackathon/README.md

 - ask for donations from users after transcription is done or when they want to exit pages
 - option for them to upload video to transcribe
 - input box at top of video page for them to enter new url

+*Note that mlay1 was unable to push to Github through his account for most of the duration of this project so he worked on his teammates' computers.
+As such, commits under mlay1 do not represent his significant amount of coding and contribution to the project.